Sitecore-Hackathon/2021-Kraftvaerk-Finland/docs/Documentation.md

 Editors cannot decide how much the image will be compressed.

 ## Installation
-Locate a zip file under 'Install' folder called "KFMediaExtensions.zip".
+Locate a zip file under 'Install' folder called "KFMediaExtensionsModule.zip".
 1. Login to sitecore
 2. Go to Desktop
 3. Lower left corner click Sitecore Logo -> Development Tools -> Installation Wizard.
 Alternatively you can go to from Launch Pad to Control Panel -> Install a package.